apache/incubator-streampark-website/community/contribution_guide/mailing_lists.md

 ### Developer List

-- Use this list for your Apache StreamPark questions
+- Use this list for your Apache StreamPark™ questions
-- Used by Apache StreamPark contributors to discuss development of Apache StreamPark
+- Used by Apache StreamPark™ contributors to discuss development of Apache StreamPark™

 ### Commits List

-- Notifications on changes to the Apache StreamPark codebase
+- Notifications on changes to the Apache StreamPark™ codebase

 | List Name           | Address                      | Subscribe                                                   | Unsubscribe                                                     | Archive                                                                     |
 |---------------------|------------------------------|-------------------------------------------------------------|-----------------------------------------------------------------|-----------------------------------------------------------------------------|